 and traditional Bulgarian musician Dimitar Kotev.

-The book is currently available in its third edition (black cover).
+The book is currently available in its fourth edition (black cover).

-Stefan Goldmann’s lectures and artists talks on presets:
+Stefan Goldmann’s lectures & artists talks on presets:

 Universität der Künste Berlin’s Techno Studies symposium